ksielemann/QUOD/README.md

 ### Usage:

 Genomic reads of the investigated genomes are mapped to the corresponding reference genome sequence.
 The resulting BAM files of these mappings are then subjected to QUOD.
 In addition, the corresponding annotation file (in GFF format) has to be provided. '--out' is used to specify the output folder.
+A gene-specific dispensability score for each gene based on normalised coverage in read mappings is calculated [1].

 Optionally, genomes with an average coverage below a given cutoff (default=10) can be discarded and excluded from further analyses using the '--min_cov_per_genome' parameter.
 The optional parameter '--bam_is_sorted' prevents extra sorting of the BAM files in case these files are already sorted. '--visualize' activates the visualization module which constructs a histogram and a box plot of the dispensability score distribution.